JodieAlbanyCloete/CDV01_Career_Goals_Reflection_JODCLO25141_PT2503_A_Jodie_Cloete_CDV01/README.md

       - Financial independence

     - Describe how these align with your interests and skills.
      - My goal for being highly skilled aligns with my knack for problem solving and my curious mind.
+I understand that in this field you need to be prepared for life-long learning and my love for solving complex challenges definitely ties in with this.
      - Being financially independent and being able to transition into independent contracting go hand-in-hand.
 I hope to be able to generate many streams of income (e.g freelancing) - this shows a clear path to financial freedom.

 ### Part 4: Action Plan